Statistics Notebook

 4. Stopping an A/B Test Early

-If you stop when the result looks good, you inflate the false positive rate.
-Decide the sample size in advance and do not peek until it is reached.
+If you stop when the result looks good, your false positive rate goes up.
+Set the sample size in advance and do not peek before you reach it.

 5. Simpson's Paradox

-A trend that appears in several groups can disappear or reverse when the groups are combined.
+A trend that shows up in several groups can disappear or reverse when the groups are combined.

-# example: overall conversion rate looks lower for Group B
+# example: the overall conversion rate looks lower for Group B

 # but Group B is better in every individual city

-# because Group B happened to have more traffic from low-conversion cities
+# because Group B happened to get more traffic from low-conversion cities

 pd.crosstab(payment_df['city'], payment_df['group'],